francis-m-kim/CruddyReads/sample-project-proposal-master/docs/production_readme.md

 [heroku]: http://www.herokuapp.com

-FresherNote is a full-stack web application inspired by Evernote.
+_______ is a full-stack web application inspired by Goodreads.
 It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Flux architectural framework on the frontend.

 ## Features & Implementation